Melrose High School (Memphis, Tennessee)

-Melrose High School is a public high school located in Memphis, Tennessee, in the Orange Mound area, serving 1557 students in grades 9–12.
-It is served by Shelby County Schools.
+Melrose High School is a public high school located in Memphis, Tennessee, in the Orange Mound area, serving 710 students in grades 9–12.
+It is served by Memphis-Shelby County Schools.

 Athletics

 The 2009–10 boys basketball team won the school's fourth state championship Melrose's football teams were 1996 & 1998 state champions.
 In 2004 & 2005 the football program made back to back State Championships runs.